P-RF/python-p3-v2-final-project-museums-and-paintings/README.md

 ## Museums & Paintings CLI Project

 This project is a command-line interface (CLI) for managing and exploring museums and their paintings.
 A user can list all museums, view the paintings in each museum, find museums or paintings, create new museums and paintings, update existing records, and delete entries.
-The CLI interacts with an SQLite database (company.db) that stores museum and painting information, including museum name, city, and painting details (title, artist, year).
+The CLI interacts with an SQLite database (company.db) that stores museum and painting information, including museum details (name, location) and painting details (title, artist, year).

-A user can use this project to keep a personal record of paintings in different museums or if the user is an artist, she/he can use this CLI to keep track of where her/his works of art are located.
+A user can use this project to keep a personal record of paintings in different museums or if the user is an artist, they can use this CLI to keep track of where their works of art are located.

 The main interface is menu-driven, allowing the user to select actions with a number.
 Each action guides the user through further prompts for required information, providing a smooth interactive experience.